118 (TV series): Production

 The storyboard for the series, Ang Eng Tee, said in an interview with My Paper that the show may need to be re-scripted even after the script for all 255 episodes has finished writing.
 This is because speculations that the general elections may be held in 2015 is trending, and that the political parties are already introducing its candidates progressively.
 If the elections are held in September, the show will need to re-insert the GE buzz, and the director and cast will need to do re-takes.
 The election dates were announced on 25 August, and the GE buzz was inserted on episode 225 (7 September 2015), where Dennis Chew and Sheila Sim mentioned the election campaigns.
 However, as the show was pre-empted six times during that period, episode 225 could have been aired on 28 August if there were no interruptions, causing the campaigning period, which were held on 2 to 9 September, to have happened earlier than usual.

-Reception

-In 2016, the Media Development Authority (MDA) of Singapore criticised the drama having advertorial segments shown before the programme's end credits.
-The segments showed actors from the drama advocating sponsors' products on the same set for the drama.
-However MDA also praised the drama for its "down-to-earth depictions of social issues" and "celebration of the Singaporean identity".